Skip to content

 Key Takeaways

-- There is no single "best" Opportunity Zone fund.
-The right fund for an investor depends on geography, asset class, sponsor track record, and fee structure.
+• There is no single "best" Opportunity Zone fund.
+Which fund, if any, fits a given investor depends on factors including geography, asset class, sponsor track record, fee structure, and the investor's own objectives and risk tolerance.

-- December 31, 2026 is the deadline to invest eligible gains under the original OZ framework; the permanent OZ 2.0 program begins January 1, 2027.
+• December 31, 2026 is generally the deadline to invest eligible gains under the original OZ framework; the permanent OZ 2.0 program begins January 1, 2027.
+Which rules apply depends on the investor's specific dates and circumstances.

 Why the Right Fund Depends on Your Goals

-Five Factors for Evaluating an OZ Fund Sponsor
+Five Potential Considerations When Reviewing an OZ Fund Sponsor

 2. Developer capability vs. allocator model